komyg/rm-shop-v2/tutorial.md

 }
 ```

-Finally, let's also create a fragment that will be useful for us to retrieve a single character directly from the cache.
-In Graphql fragment is a pice of code that can be reused in queries and mutations.
-It can also be used to retrieve and update data directly in the Apollo cache without having to go through the root query.
+Finally, let's also create a fragment that will be useful to retrieve a single `Character` directly from the cache.
+In Graphql a fragment is a pice of code that can be reused in queries and mutations.
+It can also be used to retrieve and update data directly in the Apollo's `InMemoryCache` without having to go through the root query.

-This means that through our fragment below, we can get a single character using its `__typename` and `id`.
-Note: we could also have used the `character(id: ID)` query that is available from the graphql server.
+This means that through the fragment below, we can get a single `Character` using its `__typename` and `id`.

+>Note: here we should have used the `character(id: ID)` query that is available in the graphql server, but I prefered to do this locally to demonstrate how it is done.

-Create the *graphq/character-data.fragment.graphql* file:
+Create the *graphql/character-data.fragment.graphql* file:

 ```graphql
 fragment characterData on Character {